informatics-isi-edu/line-viewer/README.md

 # line-viewer

-Plotting line charts using plotly
+Simple line charts from CSV files using plotly

+## Overview

+line-viewer takes one or more CSV files as an input and additional parameters and creates an interactive plot using plot.ly JavaScript line plotting routines.

+Input to this program are one or more CSV files, each of which contains one or more **traces**.
+One can optionally select a subset of traces in a file to be used in the plot.

 ## File Formats

-The viewer assumes a simple CSV file format
+The viewer assumes a simple CSV file format.

-The line-viewer can be invoked with one or more CSV datafiles
+The files may have an optional header row.
+Each column in the file is identified by an index, numbered starting from 1.
+Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index.

-By default, the first column of the CSV is assumed to be the X value, while the second column is assumed to be the Y value
+By default, the first column of the CSV is assumed to be the X value, while the second and subsequent columns are assumed to be the Y values.
+So for example the traces would be (1,2), (1,3), (1,4), etc.

+line-viewer also supports an **interleaved** column layout in which columns are assumed to be orginized in X,Y pairs:  (1,2), (3,4), (5,6), etc.

+It is also possible to enumerate traces explicilty by providing specific XY column pairings.

 ## Download and Run